 At Innerspace Counseling, we understand that every person is different, and what works for one person may not work for another.
-Our program is designed to help those who tried individual counseling with a psychologist or licensed counselor and need a more intense program.
+Our program is designed to help those who tried individual counseling with a therapists and psychiatrists and need a more intense program.
 This is also a great option for those who may be transitioning out of a hospital setting.
 With help from trained experts with years of experience, our goal is to help you live the more fulfilling life that you deserve.
 Explore our website to learn more about our program, and give us a call to request a consultation.

 What Is Dialectical Behavior Therapy?

 DBT is a type of therapy that was originally used to treat borderline personality disorder.
 However, recently it has been used quite effectively to help those who experience bipolar, PTSD, depression, eating disorders, and substance abuse.
 While some types of therapy are designed to help you talk through your problems to help find and solve the root cause, DBT is a form of therapy where professionals will provide you with therapeutic skills to help you manage your emotions and live in the present.